 So at those times that you have to do focused work, whether it be a conference call or a client phone call, a meeting or a tax return in my case, plan some engaging activities for your kids so that they are busy too.
 Plan activities that they do not need your help with.

 What I did last week was I ordered some crafts on Amazon.

-I ordered this Wiki Stix Traveler Playset so they can build little things.
-They don't need my help with that, so for my five and eight year old, I only bring out the Wiki Stix when I need to sit at my desk and do something without interruption.
+I ordered a Wiki Stix Traveler Playset so they can build little things.
+They don’t need my help with that, so for my five and eight year old, I only bring out the Wiki Stix when I need to sit at my desk and do something without interruption.
 They happily played with that for 20 to 30 minutes.

 I told them to stay at the dining room table and play with them until the timer goes off.

 I also ordered some other small things they could do on their own including a Window Art Set and Paint by Sticker Book.

 These items are new to them and they’re only brought out when I have to work and I can’t be with them to help out.